 With the implementation of GST or Goods and Services Tax, all indirect taxes levied on various items and services has changed drastically.
-This has impacted the prices of pretty much everything from food to essentials all the way to medicines.
-The pharma industry was worried about GST’s impact on medicine prices and quite rightly so because close to 80% drugs were put in the 12% tax bracket under GST, going up from 9%!
+This has impacted the prices of pretty much everything from food to essentials all the way to online medicines.
+The pharma industry including top players like Medlife were worried about GST’s impact on medicine prices.
+And quite rightly so because close to 80% drugs were put in the 12% tax bracket under GST, going up from 9%!

 However, you need not worry about any hike in price as it is already been taken care of by the National Pharmaceutical Pricing Authority (NPPA).
 The governing body has revised the prices of 761 drugs that fall under the Schedule 1 of the Drug Price Control Order (DPCO) 2013.